harshwadiya/Advanced-Amazon-Sales-Project-SQL-Server/README.md

 ## **Project Overview**

-This project focuses on analyzing over 20,000 sales records from an Amazon-like e-commerce platform using **PostgreSQL**.
+This project focuses on analyzing over 20,000 sales records from an Amazon-like e-commerce platform using **SQL-SERVER MANAGEMENT STUDIO(SSMS)**.
 The goal was to uncover insights about customer behavior, product performance, and sales trends by applying advanced SQL techniques.

 The project involved solving various business challenges such as **revenue analysis**, **customer segmentation**, and **inventory optimization** through structured SQL queries.
 Additionally, it covered essential data engineering practices such as **data cleaning**, **handling null values**, and **database relationship management**.